 Red Dead Redemption

-A stand out feature from Red Dead Redemption is its “Dead Eye” shooting mechanic, which allows you to target multiple enemies in slow motion before shooting them all at once.
-The game’s been highly praised for its powerful story as well as its use of a morality system, which affects how other characters respond to the player based on how many good (or bad) deeds they commit.
-If you’ve never played the first Red Dead Redemption, PS Now is a great way to experience it on current gen consoles.
+The game’s been highly praised for its powerful story as well as its use of a morality system, which sees characters responding to the player based on how many good (or bad) deeds they’ve committed.

 Styx: Shards of Darkness